Hepatitis C

 Treatment typically involves antiviral medications known as direct-acting antivirals (DAAs), which can effectively clear the virus from the body.
 The specific treatment regimen depends on the genotype of the virus and the extent of liver damage.

-Prevention strategies include avoiding sharing needles or other drug paraphernalia, practicing safe sex, and ensuring that any blood products or medical equipment are properly screened and sterilized.
-There is currently no vaccine for hepatitis C.
+Prevention strategies include avoiding sharing needles or other drug paraphernalia, practicing safe sexual intercourse, and ensuring that any blood products or medical equipment are properly screened and sterilized.
+There is currently no vaccine for Hepatitis C.

 Potential complications include chronic liver disease, cirrhosis, liver cancer, and liver failure.
 Early diagnosis and treatment are essential to prevent these complications and maintain overall liver health.